mhowlett/Nhiredis/README.md

 The slightly worse performance is annoying, however:

 * In practice, this will not normally be of concern.
-A more appealing (and complete) interface is more important to me.
+A more appealing (and complete) interface is more important to me, anyway.
 * I have a few optimizations in mind that will hopefully help.
 * Nhiredis can ultimately be extended with a fire-and-forget layer, which will allow for better performance in some scenarios.